SEIR-7-06/Github-collaboration-guide/README.md

 ## Workflow for Adding a Feature

-Pick one team member to go through the following steps to add a feature while sharing their screen.
+Pick one team member to share their screen while going through the following steps to add a feature.

 - verify you are on the main branch
     - `git branch`